Toulouse goose

 The Toulouse is a French breed of large domestic goose, originally from the area of Toulouse in south-western France.
+Like most other domestic geese, it derives from the wild species Anser anser.

 Two types are recognised: a heavy industrial type with dewlaps, the Oie de Toulouse à bavette; and a slightly lighter agricultural type without dewlaps, the Oie de Toulouse sans bavette.
 Both types are large, with weights of up to 9 kg.
 Birds bred in the United Kingdom and United States exclusively for showing may be still larger, and have a somewhat different conformation.

 History

 The history of the Toulouse is a long one, going back at least to 1555.
 It was reared for meat and for foie gras.

 Some were brought to the United Kingdom in the 1840s by Edward Smith-Stanley, 13th Earl of Derby, who was at that time president of the Zoological Society of London.
 There it was bred for considerably greater weight; a Toulouse gander weighing over 34 lb took a prize at the National Poulty Show in 1894.
 The British breed standard dates from 1865.

 Some of these heavier British birds were later exported to North America.
 The Toulouse was included in the first Standard of Perfection of the American Poultry Association in 1874.
 It is reared principally in the upper Midwest, where its good tolerance of cold weather is an advantage.